-An OTP file is a presentation template created by Impress, a program included with Apache OpenOffice (formerly known as OpenOffice.org).
+An OTP file is a presentation template created by Impress, a presentation program included with Apache OpenOffice (formerly known as OpenOffice.org).
 It contains a presentation, which includes a master slide as well as a content slide with text, images, shapes, multimedia content, transition effects, and other slide elements.
-OTP files are used for styling presentations with the same appearance.
+Impress users create OTP files to duplicate .ODP presentations with similar appearance and content.